 Valerie is now spearheading the mission to build Chicago's first boarding school for inner city students.
 Ryan Banks Academy (named after one of her former students who was shot and killed) will open its doors in time for the 2018-2019 school year and seeks to impact the lives of students through a rigorous college and career preparatory education, a supportive boarding program, and a focus on personal development in a positive environment.

 In addition to her work as founder of Ryan Banks Academy, Valerie currently runs a life coaching practice at www.ValerieGroth.com coaching individuals who come to her from around the world.
 Valerie loves working with her clients on overcoming fear, gaining self-confidence, and making massive positive transformations in their life.
 She believes that everyone is capable of living an energized and impassioned life, and she loves to make the impossible POSSIBLE.

-Valerie recently wrote her first book, The Power of the Possible: The Dire State of Inner City Education and One Woman's Revolution to Fix It, which will be published Summer 2017.
+Valerie recently wrote her first book, The Power of the Possible: The Dire State of Inner City Education and One Woman's Revolution to Fix It, which is available on Amazon.

 Valerie has run five marathons and enjoys spending her free time traveling, practicing yoga, being adventurous, and finding ways to step outside her comfort zone... such as rappeling down sky scrapers, for the fun of it (and to raise money for a philanthropic endeavor.)